miguelangel-nubla/ipv6ddns/README.md

       "mac_address": ["00:11:22:33:44:55", "00:11:22:33:44:56"], // MAC addresses of the hosts to look for
       "endpoints": {
         "example-project": [ // name of the endpoint to use for this task, as configured on the credentials section at the bottom
-          "test-webapp.example.com" // domain name whose AAAA records will be kept in sync ]
+          "test-webapp" // hostname whose AAAA records will be kept in sync.
+This results in updating test-webapp.example.com as defined by example-project settings
+        ]
       }
     }